CURRENTLY February to June 2007

 The Tai Chi Village Hall (as above)

 Poems can fall flat if they don't make meaningful connections.
 In this workshop we will examine the ways in which two poets have done this and discuss the importance of authenticity.
 We will then try out different techniques to make connections.
-There will be time to start developing a piece of work.
+There will be time to start developing a book reports online.
 To book, send £10 deposit to Linda Chase at the above address

 Cheques payable to Poets and Players